Occupational therapy in India: Regulatory Control

-Currently, there is no national level council to regulate the profession of occupational therapy in India.
-However, efforts are underway to create a national level council.
-The All India Occupational Therapists Association offers voluntary registration with its Academic Council for interested OT practitioners in India.
+Qualified occupational therapists after completing the Bachelor of Occupational Therapy (BOT/ BOTh) degree are allowed the honorific prefix of "Dr." along with the suffix of "OT" (for example: Dr. John Smith, OT").
+The All-India Occupational Therapists' Association offers voluntary registration through its Academic Council of Occupational Therapy Education.
 The State of Maharashtra and the Union Territory of Delhi legally require OT practitioners to register themselves with the respective councils (The Delhi Council for Physiotherapy and Occupational Therapy & Maharashtra State Occupational and Physiotherapy Council).